· Zayd Khan · case-studies · 3 min read

 Using automation to keep limits consistent

 Shopify merchants can combine order limit rules with automation to make sure they work seamlessly.
 For example, tagging customers after they purchase helps ensure they cannot bypass limits by trying again.
 You can also apply rules only to logged-in customers or restrict by region if you want to prioritize certain markets.
+For true lifetime tracking, customer purchase limits track purchases across all orders, remembering what each customer has bought.
 These automated safeguards keep your launch fair without requiring constant manual oversight.

 Example 1: Streetwear collection drop